Hoarder house: Response from each municipality

 If the presence of a hoarder house hinders public welfare, the garbage may be forcibly removed within the scope of laws and regulations.
 Based on this possibility, an increasing number of municipalities are enacting their own ordinances.
 However, few have implemented garbage removal through administrative enforcement, or subrogation.

 In a case that occurred in 2008 in Mishima City, Shizuoka Prefecture, the government intervened with the justification of the Prevention of Elder Abuse Act because the well-being of an elderly woman resident was unknown.
 In Beppu City, Oita Prefecture, there is an example of a living environment improvement assistance program with a ceiling of 332 dollars (50,000 yen).

 Regulations requiring landlords to pay for forced removal are established in Suginami, Ota, and Arakawa Wards of Tokyo.
 Suginami Ward, Ota Ward, and Arakawa Ward have established ordinances requiring landlords to pay for forced removal of garbage.
 In addition, Adachi Ward in Tokyo is in the process of enacting an ordinance that will allow the ward to bear up to 6,700 dollars (1 million yen) if the landlord cannot afford the cost of forced removal.
 However, it is rare in Japan for municipalities to subsidize the cost of trash removal.

-According to the Mainichi Shimbun survey reported on its October 23, 2016 edition, among a total of 74 cities and the 23 wards of Tokyo, only 16 municipalities (16%) have enacted ordinances for dealing with hoarder houses.
+According to the Mainichi Shimbun survey reported in its October 23, 2016 edition, among a total of 74 cities and the 23 wards of Tokyo, only 16 municipalities (16%) have enacted ordinances for dealing with hoarder houses.
 Experts have pointed out that the Japanese government should take measures for hoarder houses rather than leaving them up to local governments, as the formation of hoarder houses can happen to anyone, not just the elderly.